amazon-science/MILE/README.md

 This project is released under the CC-BY-NC 4.0 license.
 See [LICENSE](LICENSE) for more details.

 ## Acknowledgement
 This repository is based on the [DINO repository](https://github.com/facebookresearch/dino).
+All modified DINO-related code has been consolidated within the ```dino``` directory, accompanied by the necessary licensing details and attributions.

 ## Citation